-With a history spanning back millenia, the humble mirror has a rich and versatile past, a story preserved in the antique mirrors
+With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

-From the mirror’s origins 8,000 years ago, different cultures have made mirrors out of copper, polished stone and bronze to name a few - ending with the aluminium-backed mirrors we all have in our homes today.
+Since the mirror’s inception around 8,000 years ago, different cultures have made mirrors out of a myriad of different materials including copper, bronze and polished stone - culminating in the aluminium-backed mirrors we all have in our homes today.

 Nowadays, antique mirrors have both stunning aesthetic decorative purposes and practical applications.